Christian Kirk Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Season Stats

-- This season Kirk has 75 catches (100 targets), leading his team with 939 receiving yards (58.7 per game) plus five touchdowns.
+- Kirk has been targeted 100 times and has 75 catches, leading the Cardinals with 939 yards (58.7 ypg) while hauling in five touchdowns this season.

 - Kirk has been the target of 18.1% (100 total) of his team's 552 passing attempts this season.